Never before in American history have Christians experienced the war on Christianity, of being hated for following Jesus Christ as they are today.

 The Third Jihad is an in-depth documentary film that exposes the war the media is not telling you about.
 It reveals the enemy our government is too afraid to name.

-The militant Islamic Government of Sudan severely restricts religious practice of all other types of religion and their restrictive Shari’ah law (Islamic law) attacks and threatens the Christian community.
+The militant Islamic Government of Sudan severely restricts religious practice of all other types of religion.
+The government actively promotes and enforces a strict interpretation of Sunni Islam and imposed religious-based constraints on Muslims and non-Muslims.
 They are waging a self-described religious war against Christian, non-Muslim, and moderate Muslim persons by using torture, starvation, enslavement, and murder.
 They have violations of apostasy that could ultimately end up in the death penalty.
+Security forces continue to harass, arrest, detain, and use excessive force against Muslim religious minorities, Christians and church leaders, protestors, journalists, and human rights defenders for challenging the state’s control of religion or for manifesting their religion or beliefs.

 In Egypt (where the U.S. supported Arab Spring erupted that led to the overthrow of Hosni Mubarak), there continues to be serious problems of discrimination, intolerance, and other violations against religious minorities.
 Military and security forces are known to use excessive force and live ammunition targeting Coptic Christian demonstrators and places of worship resulting in dozens of deaths and hundreds of injuries.
 The government also continues to prosecute, convict, and imprison Egyptian citizens charged with blasphemy.